WEBSITE PRIVACY NOTICE

 George Z. Georgiou & Associates LLC is a full-service law firm established in Cyprus.
 We act as a data controller for all personal data collected through our website.

-We have appointed a data privacy team that is responsible for overseeing questions in relation to this privacy notice.
+We have appointed a Data Protection Officer (“DPO”) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy team using the details set out below.

 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.